GUIDANCE FOR VISITORS

 Tee times must be booked in advance and the Club reserves the right to adjust starting times if visitors are late or numbers change.

-Male Visitors must play from the yellow tees unless otherwise arranged with the Club Manager.
+Male Visitors must play from the yellow tees and Lady Visitors from the black tees unless otherwise arranged with the Club Manager.
 The Men's Medal Tees (white markers) are reserved for Club Competitions only.

-It is the responsibility of the organizer to confirm the number in the group with the Club Manager at least three days prior to the day.
+It is the responsibility of the organizer to confirm the number in the group with the Club Manager at least seven (7) days prior to the day.

 In the unlikely event that circumstances prevent a booked visit from going ahead we will do our utmost to offer alternative arrangements which are acceptable to the visiting Society.
 We shall offer at least 3 alternative dates.
 In the event none of the dates we are able to offer are acceptable the arrangement will become null and void.